 THE SEASON OF OUR (DIS)CONTENT?

-Last year, social media pundit Mark Schaefer coined the term Content Shock for what he sees as the upcoming Contentageddon.
+Content marketing pundit Mark Schaefer coined the term Content Shock for what he once saw as the upcoming Contentageddon.
 Contentalypse?

 His starting point?
 People can only consume so much content.
 There’s a mental and emotional limit.